n1ghtdev/n1ghtdev.github.io/content/featured/EncodeApp.md

 featured: true
 ---

-Web application lets you encrypt and decrypt text information with symmetric and asymmetric algorithms implemented with [Crypto](https://nodejs.org/api/crypto.html).
+Web application provides with encrypting and decrypting text information by symmetric and asymmetric algorithms implemented with [Crypto](https://nodejs.org/api/crypto.html).